Spectral Methods in Microeconomics: Social Influence

-The behavior of these centralities in large graphs is interesting both mathematically and in applications. \cite{GolubJackson2010} considered a sequence $(M(n))_{n=1}^\infty$ of irreducible stochastic matrices, with the matrix $M(n)$ having dimensions $n$-by-$n$, as a model of a large society.
-They asked whether the associated eigenvector centralities $c_i(n)$ uniformly converge to $0$.
-In this case $(M(n))_{n=1}^\infty$ is called \emph{wise}, motivated by the following story.
-Imagine the initial opinions $x_i(0)$ in network $n$ are drawn independently from distributions on $V$ with finite, positive variances and a common expectation $\mu$.
+Do large networks aggregate information well?
+To examine this, \cite{GolubJackson2010} considered a sequence $(M(n))_{n=1}^\infty$ of irreducible stochastic matrices, with the matrix $M(n)$ having dimensions $n$-by-$n$, as a model of a large society.
+Imagine that the initial opinions $x_i(0)$ in network $n$ are drawn independently from distributions with finite, positive variances and a common expectation $\mu$.
 If the consensus $a(n)$ converges in probability to $\mu$, large communities enjoy the so-called wisdom of crowds: no individual's noisy opinion can obstruct convergence to the truth $\mu$.
-A weak law of large numbers implies that this happens if and only if $(M(n))_{n=1}^\infty$ is wise as we have defined it.
+Standard weak law of large numbers arguments imply that this happens if and only if $(M(n))_{n=1}^\infty$ has associated eigenvector centralities $c_i(n)$ satisfying $\max_i c_i(n) \to 0$.
+In this case $(M(n))_{n=1}^\infty$ is called \emph{wise}.

 We can identify a simple obstruction to wisdom.
-A sequence $(P(n))_{n=1}^\infty$ of nonempty subsets of nodes is \emph{prominent} if, for each $n$, there is a $t$ so that $\sum_{i \in P(n)} (M(n)^t)_{ij} \geq \epsilon$ for all $j \notin P(n)$, where $\epsilon > 0$ is fixed across $n$.
-Intuitively, such a sequence is one that collectively has significant influence on all other agents after some number of updating rounds. \begin{prop} The sequence $(M(n))_{n=1}^\infty$ is wise if and only if there is no prominent sequence where $|P(n)|$ is uniformly bounded. \end{prop} Because of the quantification over $t$ in the definition of prominence, the result is interesting mainly for quickly ruling out wisdom. \cite{GolubJackson2010} give some interpretable sufficient conditions for wisdom, but sharp and interpretable conditions are not known.
+A sequence $(P(n))_{n=1}^\infty$ of nonempty subsets of nodes is \emph{prominent} if there exists $\epsilon > 0$ such that, for each $n$, there is a $t=t(n)$ with $\sum_{i \in P(n)} (M(n)^t)_{ji} \geq \epsilon$ for all $j \notin P(n)$.
+Intuitively, such a sequence is one that collectively has significant influence on all other agents after some number of updating rounds, with a lower bound $\epsilon$ that does not vanish with $n$. \begin{prop} The sequence $(M(n))_{n=1}^\infty$ is wise if and only if there is no prominent sequence with $|P(n)| \le C$ for some finite $C$ independent of $n$. \end{prop} Because of the quantification over $t$ in the definition of prominence, the result is useful mainly for quickly ruling out wisdom. \cite{GolubJackson2010} give some interpretable sufficient conditions for wisdom, but sharp and interpretable conditions are not known.

+Natural generalizations of the DeGroot dynamic lead to areas with exciting open questions. \cite{CCL} study a class of nonlinear operators $T : \mathbb{R}^n \to \mathbb{R}^n$ generalizing the linear action of Markov matrix $M$ in the DeGroot model.
+In their terminology, an operator is \emph{robust} if it is entrywise monotone and satisfies $T(x+\gamma \bm{1})=T(x)+\gamma T(\bm{1})$ for every constant $\gamma \in \mathbb{R}$.
+A rich convergence theory exists for such operators in general spaces, and is surveyed in \cite{CCL,lemmens2012nonlinear}.